nazrindaniell/GemaLoka/README.md

 - `MySQL`

 ### Create database
-1) Open browser and type `localhost/phpmyadmin`
+1) Open the browser and type `localhost/phpmyadmin`
-2) Create a new database and named it `gemaloka`, and then click `CREATE` to create a database.
+2) Create a new database and name it `gemaloka`, and then click `CREATE` to create a database.
 3) `Navigate to SQL` and paste this [queries](https://github.com/nazrindaniell/GemaLoka/files/14371920/gemaloka.tables.txt) one by one.
 4) Click `GO` to create the table.

 >[!IMPORTANT]
->When naming the database, make sure it is `gemaloka`, or if you want to use your preferred database name, you need to configure the `dbname` variable in `/php/dbconnect.php` file to your database name in `localhost/phpmyadmin`.
+>When naming the database, make sure it is `gemaloka`, or if you want to use your preferred database name, you need to configure the `dbname` variable in the `/php/dbconnect.php` file to your database name in `localhost/phpmyadmin`.
 ```php
 <?php
 	$host = "localhost";